isfoo/TrackmaniaPathFinder/README.md

 ## Implementation details

-The problem solved by this program can be most accurately described as finding the top N lowest weight hamiltonian paths in directed graph.
+The problem solved by this program can be most accurately described as finding the top N lowest weight hamiltonian paths in directed graph with sequence dependent weights.
 Since problem of finding minimum weight hamiltonian path is a relaxed version of traveling salesman problem, generally in literature the algorithms are made and decsribed for the latter.
-Thus the algorithms used are made for finding top N solutions to ATSP (Asymmetric Traveling Salesman Problem).
+Thus the algorithms used are made for finding top N solutions to SDATSP (Sequence Dependent Asymmetric Traveling Salesman Problem).

 Although You will find online some efficient programs that solve TSP there are a couple of problems:
 1. It's hard to find a program that is fast and easy to use - most good solvers are using command line interface or are just an API in some programming language.